 What is the Teradata Explain Statement?

-Luckily, we have a very useful tool which gives us the valuable information which is needed for performing this task: The Teradata EXPLAIN statement.
+Luckily, we have a handy tool that gives us valuable information for performing this task: The Teradata EXPLAIN statement.

-By combining the usage of the explain statement with the knowledge about how SQL statements are executed technically on a Teradata system, you will be able to understand the quality of each query.
+By combining the use of the explain statement with the knowledge about how SQL statements are executed technically on a Teradata system, you will understand the quality of each query.
 This information allows you to track down performance issues on short notice (however, solving them is another challenge).

-Although you might feel overwhelmed when interacting for the first time with the output of the explain statement, all you need to do is to deconstruct the parts which are making up the execution plan.
+Although you might feel overwhelmed when interacting for the first time with the explain statement’s output, all you need to do is to deconstruct the parts that are making up the execution plan.

-But first, let’s see how Teradata strips down a SQL statement into some atomic operations, which are repeating over and over during query execution and are contributing to the finally a result set.
+But first, let’s see how Teradata strips down a SQL statement into some atomic operations, which are repeating over and over during query execution and are contributing to the final a result set.

 The principle is straightforward:

 Take two tables (or spools, which are temporary tables used by Teradata during query execution) and join them together, creating a target spool.
 Proceed to join sets of two spools until the final result set is built.
 It’s as simple as that.
 Intermediate spools are input to the next step in the execution plan until the overall query execution is finished.